-This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the financial year ended 31st December 2020.
-It sets out the steps High Seat Holdings Limited and its subsidiaries, High Seat Limited and HSL Manufacturing Limited (together “HSL” or “the Group”) have taken to assess the risk of modern slavery arising in our business and supply chain.
-It also sets out the ongoing actions which we intend to take to mitigate the risk of it arising.
+This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the year ended 31st December 2021.
+It sets out the steps High Seat Holdings Limited and its subsidiaries, High Seat Limited and HSL Manufacturing Limited (together “HSL” or “the Group”) have taken to assess and mitigate the risk of modern slavery arising in our business and supply chain, and the ongoing actions which we intend to take.

-We are committed to taking all appropriate actions across the Group to support the abolition of modern slavery.
+We remain committed to taking all practical steps across the Group to support the abolition of modern slavery.
 We will not tolerate any form of slavery, forced labour or human trafficking.
 We strive to implement and enhance controls which mitigate the risks of modern slavery within our operations and supply chain.

 Overview of HSL

-In 2020 the Group employed an average of 514 people, based solely in the UK.
-The majority of colleagues work within one of our showrooms around the UK; or at Comfort House: our factory, head office and warehouse facility in Batley, West Yorkshire.
-A number of field-based colleagues undertake home appointments and delivery services; but these too are typically based either from Comfort House or one of our showrooms, and so work in close collaboration with fellow HSL colleagues.
+In 2021 the Group employed an average of 469 colleagues, who were all based solely in the UK.
+Most of these colleagues work from one of our showrooms around the UK, or at Comfort House: our factory and office facility.
+A number of field-based colleagues visit customers in their home or deliver furniture, but these are typically based either from one of our showrooms or our two warehouse locations, and so work in close collaboration each day with fellow HSL colleagues.

 HSL’s supply chain

-There is a significant focus on British manufacturing across all of our product ranges.
-In the year ended 31st December 2020, a very significant majority of orders placed by customers were of products which were manufactured in the UK.
+There is a significant focus on British manufacturing across all product ranges.
+In the year ended 31st December 2021, a very large majority of orders placed by customers continued to be of products which are manufactured in the UK.

-HSL’s UK supply chain for products is dominated by its own factory based in Batley, West Yorkshire.
-The balance of UK furniture supply largely comprises two manufacturing partners, both also based in Yorkshire, which have operated in the upholstered furniture industry for more than 50 years.
+Although HSL’s supply chain for products is dominated by our own factory, the balance of UK furniture supply largely comprises two manufacturing partners, both also based in Yorkshire, which have each operated in the upholstered furniture industry for more than 50 years.

 Within HSL’s factory operations, raw materials including timber, foam, fabric, lift-and-recline mechanisms, and electrical components are sourced from longstanding suppliers.
 Many of these are wholesalers and converters based in the UK, Europe and the United States.
-Again these are underpinned by a small number of key suppliers, who are managed by HSL board-level relationships.
+Again, these are underpinned by a small number of key suppliers, who we have typically worked with for many years and who HSL manages via board-level relationships.

-Collectively, this vertical nature of our business means we have high visibility and strong control over our supply chain.
+Collectively, this vertical nature of our business means we consider that we have high visibility and strong control over our supply chain.